-The agencies are presently negotiating and receiving public comment on the implementing rules - Florida Administrative Code ("FAC") Rules 62-330 and 62-331 - and are working on an interagency memorandum of understanding ("MOU") that says who will do what.

-Unfortunately, the transfer of the Section 404 permit program to Florida will not be complete.
+The agencies are presently negotiating and receiving public comment on the implementing rules (FAC Rules 62-330 and 62-331) and are working on an interagency memorandum of understanding (MOU) that says who will do what.
+Unfortunately, the transfer of the 404 permit program to Florida will not be complete.
 This is unfortunate primarily because there will be lingering confusion over who will do what.

-The actual areas that will be subject to the jurisdiction of the Florida Department of Environmental Protection ("DEP") will be called "assumed waters."
-The MOU will define those "assumed waters."
-The U.S. Army Corps of Engineers will continue to issue permits for waters that are not assumed called "retained waters."
+The actual areas that will be subject to DEP jurisdiction will be called "assumed waters."
+The MOU will define "assumed waters."
+The Corps will continue to issue permits for waters that are not assumed called "retained waters."
 What those are is still under discussion.
 Some would loosely refer to the assumed wetlands as isolated wetlands, though this is not strictly accurate.
+Navigable waters